 Slightly confused, but unable to argue otherwise, we came back the next day.
 A different woman at the counter told us no buses go at 2.30 (although we had been told this was the case), and that the price was 30, not 20, bolivianos.
 We bought the tickets and busied ourselves until it was time for the bus.

-Luck was on our side though as we nabbed the last couple of seats on a bus leavin within the next few minutes.
+Luck was on our side though as we nabbed the last couple of seats on a bus leaving within the next few minutes.

-Top tips: Pack warm clothes for the bus journey, its freezing.
-And don’t exoect a great night’s sleep either.
+Pack warm clothes for the bus journey from La Paz to Uyuni; its freezing.
+And don’t expect a great night’s sleep either.
 You can also take the more expensive option of a direct bus to Uyuni (which we did on the way back).